strykeforce/classroom/src/swerve/swerve-math.md

 ## Wheel Position and Speed

-We add together the desired velocity inputs to get a velocity vector for each wheel.
+We add together the desired robot-oriented velocity inputs to get a velocity vector for each wheel.

 ![coordinate frames](img/swerve-math/wheel-vectors.svg)\